 A relaxing 2-days exploring the island by scooter

 We decided to rent a scooter considering we almost always rent one when exploring new parts of southeast Asia.
 What started out fun and relaxing left a sour taste in our mouth by the end of our 2-day rental contract.
 We spent the first day exploring the island’s main roads, circumnavigating the entire island twice.
 We stopped to take photos, marvel at mountains of coconuts, admire the rooftop vistas and stop by at a waterfall or two.
 The second day we used the bike mainly to just get around for food and to stop by at Thong Sala Night Market.
-Our hotel was quite isolated.
+Our hotel was quite isolated, but at least we had other western couples to talk to.
 There were no restaurants or bars within walking distance, but what the hotel lacked in location, made up for in tranquility.

 Scammed by our hotel owner

 Ok, let’s get to the juicy part of the story.
 The sour taste of the juice being that we got scammed by our hotel.
 We returned the bike at 8pm, an hour later than contracted, which incurred a 50 Baht ($1.60) fine per hour; that’s fine by us.
-We handed in the keys to the owner at his office desk and followed him back outside to inspect the bike for damage.
+We handed in the keys to the owner at his office desk and followed him back outside to inspect the bike for damage, which is common practice after renting a motorbike.

 You can see where this is going.
 He found some damage.
 A small dent in the front plastic body and a scratch to the rear side engine cover.
 It was at this point the dispute began.
 Not once did our bike make contact with anything that wasn’t wheels on the road, so we knew that the damage was either old or committed by someone else while it was parked perhaps.